Bareboat charter Greece: how many crew members on a yacht?

 You won’t win a prize for the slickest tack, so let the jib back a bit before letting the windward sheet go – it will help you through the wind.
 Take that sail in for building winds, 20-30 minutes before you might with your 20 year old meat head crews.
 Take it easy!

-For those introducing sailing to kids, slow and gentle won’t scare the wits out of them as well.
+For those introducing sailing with kids, slow and gentle won’t scare the wits out of them as well.
 Two parents can show their kids how much fun it is and build them up to something a little more exciting later in the trip.
 My daughter is a two year old thrill seeker.
 I always let her think she’s completely out of control, yet while she squeals delight I am in full control.

 How fit are you?
 If you are the sort of 70 year old couple who regularly rides their e-bikes five miles to the shops and back, then there’s nothing stopping you from bareboat chartering a yacht with Kavas Yachting.
 You don’t need to do a crewed charter into your 60’s either.